cjwirth/cjwirth.github.io/_posts/2016-02-09-value-types.md

 ### Stored Function Parameters

 There's one cool feature about tuples that I think often gets overlooked.
-You can store a tuple somwehere and use it as all the parameters to a function.
+You can store a tuple somewhere and use it as all the parameters to a function.

 ~~~ swift
 func printUserInfo(name: String, age: Int) {